2022 Volvo C40 Recharge: Swoopy electric crossover will start at $59,845

 The C40 Recharge is Volvo's first electric-only model, with no internal-combustion counterpart.
 But it's still closely related to the XC40 Recharge and Polestar 2, meaning it uses the Compact Modular Architecture (CMA) platform, which was designed for both all-electric and internal-combustion models.

 The main differences between the C40 Recharge and XC40 Recharge are the C40's lower, sleeker roof and higher price.
-The base price is $4,760 higher than a 2021 XC40 Recharge, according to Volvo's online build tool.
+The base price is $4,760 higher than a 2021 XC40 Recharge, according to Volvo's online build tool—partly as it includes a series of features that are extra-cost on the XC40 Recharge.

 2022 Volvo C40 Recharge